JochemTheLegend27/CsvToJsonMapper/README.md

 6. Writes the output to a JSON file using `JsonWriterService`.

 ### 2. **CsvDataJoinerService**
-The `CsvDataJoinerService` is a crucial component that links related data from multiple CSV files using relationships defined in the configuration.
+The `CsvDataJoinerService` is a component that links related data from multiple CSV files using relationships defined in the configuration.
 This ensures that records from different CSV files with matching keys are combined into enriched records, ready for JSON conversion.

 #### **Purpose**
 - **Data Enrichment**: Enhances the primary records by appending related data from other files.